 CLE category if applicable, ex: Recognition and Elimination of Bias

-Participants who have questions or are interested in vetting ideas for a program may contact CMCP’s Director of Events and Operations, Lela Woltjer [email protected]
+If you need additional information or would like to vet ideas for a program, contact CMCP’s Director of Events and Operations, Lela Woltjer [email protected]

 The event must be consistent with CMCP’s mission of supporting minority business lawyers in law firms.
 Event content may address substantive law, be law practice related, or support advancing diversity in the legal profession.
 For example:

 A program on current issues relevant to business attorneys, for example dealing with the impact of the Covid-19 pandemic and/or economic disruption, presented by attorneys of color